 Retained foreign objects, also referred to as the unintended retention of foreign objects (URFOs) or retained surgical items (RSIs), are any items or foreign objects that are left inside the patient after surgery.
 Many hospitals have protocols in place to preempt these preventable mistakes, but not all personnel follow the procedures, and sometimes the protocols are subpar or non-existent.
-Contact our Fort Lauderdale medical malpractice injury attorneys now for a free consultation.
+Contact our Fort Lauderdale medical malpractice lawyers now for a free consultation.

 During a seven-year span, 772 cases of URFOs were reported to the Joint Commission, including 16 deaths.
 Approximately 95 percent of the cases resulted in an extended hospital stay for the patient.
 These figures could be grossly understated because reporting to the Joint Commission is voluntary; there is no centralized, mandatory reporting requirement for URFOs.